-The Company is currently evaluating the impact of the 2017 Tax Act on its compensation programs.
+The Company is continuing to evaluate the impact of the 2017 Tax Act on its compensation programs.
 The Company's general intention is to maximize the tax deductibility of its compensation programs.

-However, the Compensation Committee believes that the use of business judgment in determining compensation levels is in the best interests of the Company and its stockholders.
-Accordingly, the Compensation Committee retains the discretion to approve amounts of compensation that may not be fully deductible due to Section 162(m).
+However, the Compensation Committee intends to exercise its business judgment to develop compensation programs that best serve the interests of the Company and its stockholders, which may include paying compensation that is not fully deductible due to Section 162(m).
 The Compensation Committee uses its business judgment in establishing compensation policies to attract and retain qualified executives to manage the Company and to reward such executives for outstanding performance, while taking into consideration the financial impact of such actions on the Company, including the deductibility of compensation paid to our executives.
 Moreover, the Compensation Committee believes that the lost deduction on compensation payable in excess of the \$1 million limitation for our Named Executive Officers is not material relative to the benefit of being able to attract and retain talented management.